Steynzville/Blogsite/content/articles/outdoor-rugs-defy-elements.md

 wordCount: 2300
 publishedAt: "2026-06-12T00:00:00.000000"
 updatedAt: "2026-06-12T00:00:00.000000"
 faq: [{"question": "What's the best material for outdoor rugs?", "answer": "Solution-dyed polypropylene offers excellent durability and fade resistance.
 Wool blends provide luxury with good weather resistance.
 Natural fibers like jute work well in covered areas."}, {"question": "How do I prevent outdoor rugs from molding?", "answer": "Ensure proper drainage by placing rugs on permeable surfaces.
 Allow air circulation underneath.
-Clean regularly and store during harsh weather if possible."}, {"question": "Can outdoor rugs be used in covered patios?", "answer": "Yes.
+Clean regularly and store during harsh weather if possible.
+Elevate one edge while drying to prevent trapped moisture."}, {"question": "Can outdoor rugs be used in covered patios?", "answer": "Yes.
 Covered patios allow use of more delicate materials since they're protected from direct weather exposure.
 This expands design options significantly."}, {"question": "What size outdoor rug do I need for my patio?", "answer": "The rug should extend under at least the front legs of all furniture in the seating arrangement.
 Aim for 6-12 inches of exposed flooring beyond the rug's edges for proper proportion."}]
 relatedArticles: ["modular-sectionals-entertaining", "outdoor-fireplace-focal-point", "pergola-lighting-outdoor-room"]
 internalLinks: [{"text": "Modular Sectionals", "slug": "modular-sectionals-entertaining"}, {"text": "Outdoor Fireplaces", "slug": "outdoor-fireplace-focal-point"}, {"text": "Pergola Lighting", "slug": "pergola-lighting-outdoor-room"}]
 ---